Episode 55 – Bouncing Back from Disappointments in Your Art Career

 PROPHETIC ART

-The second disaster I recently encountered was when a conceptual photography piece in a recent local competition was hung incorrectly, greatly decreasing the impact of the work.
-To put it in a nutshell, part of the work was left in the closet.
-The part that gave the piece its "ah ha!" moment.
-The piece was, I thought, fairly good without it, but definitely lacked the impact it could have had that might have earned me a ribbon.
+The second disaster I recently encountered was when a conceptual piece in a local competition was hung incorrectly, greatly decreasing the impact of the work.
+The part of the piece that gave it the "ah ha!" moment was left out.
+The piece was, I thought, fairly good without it, but definitely lacked the impact it could have had.

-I couldn’t know if it would win an award, but it was a really meaningful piece, and I personally witnessed it bring two people to tears who saw it before it went into the show.
+I couldn’t know if it would win an award, but it was a really meaningful piece, and I personally witnessed it bring two people to tears before it went into the show.

 As I left, the gallery manager told me it had made the employees tear up as well, so I thought all was as it should be.

-These experiences happened in rapid succession and really threw me into a tailspin for a few days, but I realized that my screw-ups were important to share, because most of my you have big dreams for your art.
+I want to note that the gallery was wonderful and empathetic in their response and took care of the issue as soon as it was discovered.
+The venue continues to be a dear to my heart and one of my steady places to show and volunteer.
+And while the show experience and the interview fiasco happened in rapid succession, throwing me into a tailspin for a few days, I realized that my responsibility in each was important to share, because most of my you have big dreams for your art.
 And the more you dare, the more you risk.

 Rather than coming away from that statement with some gloomy warning that discourages you, please hear me cheering you on.